PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-06 12:08:29
+Last updated: 2024-04-06 12:09:03
-Random Quote: At least I know they didn't spot you.
-No one could stay that aroused with your mug peeking through the window. - Saul Goodman
+Random Quote: You fight back with your spirit, little one.
+You stand up for yourself! - Devi Vishwakumar